wren-lang/wren/doc/site/modules/os/process.markdown

 ^title Process Class

-The Process class lets you work with operating processes, including the currently running one.
+The Process class lets you work with operating system processes, including the currently running one.

 ## Static Methods